sharath1954/stocks/README.md

 this project is going to give you a daily basis of stockprice prediction of any company of your choice

+# data
+I have given a sample dataset of tesla company for reference, yahoo finance is recomended for downloading the dataset

 ### Libraries